 \image{figure7}{ Building subtree.
 Arrows show how indices of new vertices are computed. }

-For each decomposition subtree, we can calculate its size from its height as it has fixed arity~$a$.
+In a fixed-arity case, we can calculate the size of each decomposition subtree just from its height.
 Let $R$ be a decomposition subtree rooted at $v$ and $R_0$ its leftmost child in $\D$ (upper part of~$R$).
 We can calculate size of $R_0$ and so the index of the root $w$ of the second leftmost child~$R_1$ of~$R$ in~$\D$.
 The vertex $w$ is on the leftmost branch of $R$, just under $R_0$.
 After entering a~vertex~$v$, we always calculate positions of such $w$ for each decomposition subtree $R$ rooted at $v$.
-This ensures that the position of the leftmost child $w'$ of any vertex is always initialized before descending to it: either the parent of $T(w')$ in $\D$ is whole in one of the memory intervals and its root was already visited, or $w'$ is the first vertex in its memory interval.
+This ensures that the position of the leftmost child $w'$ of any vertex is always initialized before descending to it: either the parent of $T(w')$ in $\D$ is whole in one of~the~memory intervals and its root was already visited, or $w'$ is the first vertex in its memory interval.

-After returning to a vertex $v$ from its child $w$ willing to descent to another child $w'$, the~tree~$T(w)$ is already built and the vertex $w'$ is in memory just after the rightmost leaf of $T(w)$, which is the last visited vertex on level $d(v) + h[d(v) + 1]$.
+After returning to a vertex $v$ from its child $w$ willing to descent to another child $w'$, the~tree~$T(w)$ is already built and the vertex $w'$ is in memory just after the rightmost leaf of~$T(w)$, which is the last visited vertex on level $d(v) + h[d(v) + 1]$.
 Indices of this vertex are still stored in $I$,~$J$, so we can compute the index of $w'$ and descend there.

 See Algorithm~\ref{alg:BuildSubtree} for details.